blucin/advent-of-code-2025/README.md

 1. Make sure you have Go installed.
 2. Clone this repository.
+3. Make sure your inputs exists inside `inputs/` and save them with `LF` line endings.
-3. From the project root:
+4. From the project root:

 ```bash
 go run .\cmd\aoc\main.go <day_number>